Handy Manny

 Handy Manny is an animated preschool children's television series that premiered on September 16, 2006, originally as part of Disney Channel's Playhouse Disney block, and aired until February 14, 2013.
 Created by Roger Bollen and Marilyn Sadler and developed for TV by Rick Gitelson, its animation was produced by Canada-based studio Nelvana Limited.
 It features the voices of Wilmer Valderrama, Dee Bradley Baker, Tom Kenny, Fred Stoller, Nika Futterman, Kath Soucie, Carlos Alazraqui, Grey DeLisle, and Nancy Truman.
 The theme song is performed by Los Lobos.

+Premise

+Set in the fictional city of Sheetrock Hills, California, the titular character, Manny, is a handyman who owns a workshop where he works with his anthropomorphic talking tools.